kschuler/guide/README.md

 # Guide to Katie's Experiments

-This is a guide to running Katie's experiments, along with some helpful tips and tricks for lab related things.
-I hope it is helpful.
+This is a guide to running Katie's experiments, along with some helpful resources for lab related things.

 ## Current experiments